Deer Hunting Regulations

 - The zone-specific Bow, Muzzleloader and Shotgun Permits are valid ONLY for the pursuit and harvest of ANTLERLESS deer.
 Hunters who want to pursue and take an antlered deer during any of these seasons must purchase an Antlered Buck Bow, Antlered Buck Muzzleloader or Antlered Buck Shotgun Permit.
 Hunters may purchase only one Antlered Buck Permit per season.
 An Antlered Buck Permit must be used in conjunction with zone-specific antlerless permit.
 The Antlered Buck Permit is not zone-specific; it is valid for use in any zone for which the hunter already holds a zone-specific antlerless season permit, but only one buck may be harvested per season.
 Adult deer permits are $28; youth deer permits are $12.

 Antlered Buck Permits must be purchased by 11:59 p.m. on the following dates: Oct.
-28 for Permit Bow; Nov.
-27 for Permit Muzzleloader and Dec.
-13 for Permit Shotgun seasons, UNLESS you are buying your first zone-specific antlerless permit AND an Antlered Buck Permit at the same time after these dates.
+27 for Permit Bow; Nov.
+26 for Permit Muzzleloader and Dec.
+12 for Permit Shotgun seasons, UNLESS you are buying your first zone-specific antlerless permit AND an Antlered Buck Permit at the same time after these dates.
 See Antlered Buck Permit Deadline!
+Deer Season Permits.

 Firearms, Ammunition and Sights

-- See chart below for general hunting regulations which also apply to deer hunting.
+- See chart below and General Hunting Regulations for general hunting regulations which also apply to deer hunting.

 - All firearms must be cased and unloaded while being transported in vehicles, including on all-terrain vehicles.
 A muzzleloader is considered unloaded when, in the case of a percussion cap rifle or shotgun, the percussion cap has been removed from the nipple; in the case of a flintlock, when the powder is removed from the pan and a boot or cover made of nonmetallic material is placed over the frizzen.